-Moulin Rouge: The Musical has not won any awards yet.
+Moulin Rouge!
+The Musical has not won any awards yet.
 But, it has received nominations in every possible category at the Tony Awards.
-Here's a list of all the Tony Awards that Moulin Rouge is nominated in.
+Here's a list of all the Tony Awards that Moulin Rouge!
+The Musical is nominated in.

 Best Direction of a Musical – Alex Timbers

 Best Book of a Musical – John Logan